pyOpenSci/software-peer-review/_sources/how-to/editors-guide.md.txt

 ## Closing notes about the editorial process

-- If the package raises a new issue for pyOpenSci policy, create an issue on [pyOpenSci's governance repo](https://github.com/pyOpenSci/governance).
+- If the package raises a new issue for pyOpenSci policy, create an issue on [pyOpenSci's handbook repo](https://github.com/pyOpenSci/handbook).
 - If the package review raises a new issue in our peer review process, please [open an issue in our peer review guide repo.](https://github.com/pyOpenSci/peer-review-guide).

 ## ✔️ OPTIONAL: Instructions for Submitting to JOSS